Religion and belief

 Case law has expanded the definition of belief and philosophies such as vegetarianism and environmentalism have been judged to be protected subject to certain criteria.

-In 2011 ECU collected evidence from 3077 members of staff and 3935 students through a survey, interviews, focus groups and case studies.
-The research explored the religion and belief issues that were having an impact on the sector and makes recommendations to help institutions to become more confident in developing approaches that meet the needs of their diverse staff and students.
+In 2011 ECU collected evidence from over 3000 sector staff and nearly 4000 students through a survey, interviews, focus groups and case studies.
+This ground breaking research explored the religion and belief issues that were having an impact on the sector and makes recommendations to help institutions to become more confident in developing approaches that meet the needs of their diverse staff and students.